WARNING: These are summaries, not reviews, and may contain story spoilers.

 221B, Baker Street; The Aquitania; Recife; The Kaikoura

-En route to Bernhardt's final performance in Rio, Holmes & Watson are called to a Yoruba ritual, where Watson, possessed by a female demon, reveals that they already know the murderer, the demon refuses to reveal his identity, however.
-The murderer claims his final victim, the Countess of Alvaré, but remains uncaught, sailing to England on the same ship as Holmes & Watson, there to become Jack The Ripper.
+En route to Bernhardt's final performance in Rio, Holmes and Watson are called to a Yoruba ritual, where Watson, possessed by a female demon, reveals that they already know the murderer.
+The demon, however, refuses to reveal his identity.
+The murderer claims his final victim, the Countess of Alvaré, but remains uncaught, sailing to England on the same ship as Holmes and Watson, there to become Jack The Ripper.
 Dom Pedro II presents Holmes with the stolen Stradivarius, which has been left by the murderer in Holmes's hotel room.

 NOTE: Some of the characters I have listed under "Other Characters" may be historical figures I have been unable to track down.